 I’m really excited to share this cake because it took a few experiments to get it right.
-It uses an unusual ingredient which makes it light and spongy.
-Mashed bloody potato.

 Yes, there is mashed potato in this cake but I promise you would never know it.
-It tastes just like a traditional vanilla sponge and has the same lightness too.

-Yet it’s made with surprsingly wholesome ingredients and no refined sugars.
-This idea is based off my Butternut Squash Cake recipe.
 I figured that I could use potatoes instead of butternut squash for a similar result and it turns out you can.
-You can do anything.
-There are no rules.

 Except potatoes are even better because they yield a lighter colour and texture and are so much cheaper too.